What Expats Need to Know About Japan’s Work Culture

 Japan is known for its grueling work culture, and many workers are encouraged or forced to work late or even not take time off.
 This culture has caused growing concerns around burnout and mental health.

-- Millions of workers in recent years have reported experiencing mental health difficulties.
+- Millions of workers recently have reported experiencing mental health difficulties

-- Many employees are reluctant to take sick days, believing they would be leaving their team in the lurch.
+- Many employees are reluctant to take sick days, fearing they would be abandoning their team

 How an Overseas Moving Company Can Help With Your Move

 You have to get used to Japan’s work culture.
-You will trip along the way, and that’s O.K.
-The big thing is to keep respectful, watch others and spend the time to learn the subtleties of hierarchy, communication and etiquette.
+You may encounter challenges along the way, and that’s O.K.
+The big thing is to keep respectful, watch others, and spend the time to learn the subtleties of hierarchy, communication, and etiquette.

 Professional international movers help by: